rarebreed/protean-service/retro/README.md

 If you aren't familiar with those acronyms, the first 2 are probably somewhat common and stand for:

-- PPRPG: Paper and Pen Role Playing Game
+- PPRPG: Paper and Pen Role Playing Game (AKA TTRPG or Table Top Role Playing Games)
 - CRPG: Computer Roleplaying Game
 - CARPG: Computer Assisted Roleplaying Game